 We estimate the fair value of employee stock options on the date of grant using the Black-Scholes option-pricing model, which requires the use of highly subjective estimates and assumptions.
 For restricted stock awards issued we estimate the fair value of each grant based on the stock price of our common stock on the date of grant.
 Historically, as a private company, we lacked company-specific historical and implied volatility information.
 Therefore, we estimate our expected volatility from the historical volatility of selected publicly-traded peer companies and expect to continue to do so until we have adequate historical data regarding the volatility of our traded stock price.
 The expected life assumption is based on the simplified method for estimating expected term as we do not have sufficient stock option exercise experience to support a reasonable estimate of the expected term.
 The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected life of the stock options.
 We use an expected dividend rate of zero as we currently have no history or expectation of paying dividends on our capital stock.
-In addition, we have estimated expected forfeitures of stock options based on our historical rates and estimates, additional adjustments to compensation expense may be required in future periods.
+In addition, we have estimated expected forfeitures of stock options based on our historical forfeiture rate and used these rates in developing a future forfeiture rate.
+If our actual forfeiture rate varies from our historical rates and estimates, additional adjustments to compensation expense may be required in future periods.
 The weighted-average assumptions for volatility, expected life, risk-free interest rate and expected dividend yield for the year ended December 31, 2010 and the nine months ended September 30, 2011 are presented in the following table:

+Nine Months Ended

+Year Ended September 30,

-Year Ended December 31, 2010 Nine Months Ended September 30, 2011
+December 31, 2010 2011

 Risk-free interest rate 2.87% 2.64%

 Expected volatility 61% 57%

 Expected life (in years) 6.2 6.3

 Expected dividend yield